Last Updated: March 27, 2023

-- Sports – Specific visual skills such as good depth perception, wide field of vision and effective hand-eye coordination are useful when participating in sports.
-Clues to a vision problem may be hitting the rim of a basketball hoop consistently, or a delayed swing at a baseball.
+Specific visual skills such as good depth perception, wide field of vision, effective hand-eye coordination, and visual-motor reaction time are useful when participating in sports.
+Clues to a vision problem may present as frequently bumping into objects, hitting the rim of a basketball hoop consistently or delayed swinging at a baseball.